 Whale Wise studies the interactions between whale populations and human activity, using a variety of methods.
 Our aim is to inform and encourage evidence-based conservation.
 Our work is structured into research and student projects, and our current collaborators are critical to meeting our research aims.
 We always strive to share our work with the scientific community, primarily through scientific publications and conference presentations.

 As human activity increases throughout the global ocean, whales are increasingly vulnerable to its negative effects.
-We study the impact of different local and global industries – from commercial fishing to whale-watching – on whale behaviour, health and fitness.
+We study the impact of different local and global industries – from commercial fishing to vessel activity – on whale behaviour, health and fitness.
 At the centre of each Whale Wise research project is a question relevant to conservation or the development of scientific methods.

 We use a variety of trusted and novel research techniques to monitor whale populations.
 In particular, we specialise in the use of non-invasive methods such as drone-based aerial imagery and long-term hydrophones.
 We also harness the power of the public, working with communities of citizen scientists to better understand whale distribution and behaviour.
 For every research project, we strive to use methods that are effective, cost-efficient, low-disturbance and eco-friendly.
+We hold a permit for our drone research (ISL-OAT-0001-001) with the Icelandic Transport Authority.

 Iceland (Westfjords)